tjunussov/tjunussov.github.io/aboutme.md

 subtitle: Why you'd want to go on a date with me
 ---

 My name is Tim.

-I have the following qualities:
-Home Assistant enthusiast, IoT explorer, obsessed on UX/UI, slightly assholic at first sight but actually a nice guy.
+Currenlty I'am addicted Home Assistant enthusiast, IoT explorer, obsessed on UX/UI, slightly assholic at first sight but actually a nice guy.

 I have 15 years of programming experience, in many languages, and working as software & UX/UI design in my day to day job.